BarshaC/Capstone-ProductSpec/README.md

 **Required Must-have Stories**

 * User register for an account and log in to post books.
+(Optional - login/Sign up using Facebook SDK)
 * User picks their favorite genre of book - fictional/non fictional/ educational
 * Compose page to post their books
 * User can take picture of book and write all requirements and post it.